- What is lumbago?

 How does lumbago develop?

-In most cases, it is caused by an unaccustomed, sudden movement of the trunk leads to lumbago.
+In most cases, lumbago is caused by an unusual, sudden movement of the trunk.
 Typical situations include "incorrect" lifting or stretching of the upper body in conjunction with an awkward turn.
-These movements can cause minimal displacements and blockages in the joints of the vertebral bodies which in turn cause the characteristic lumbago symptoms.
+These movements can trigger minimal displacements and blockages in the joints of the vertebral bodies, which in turn cause the characteristic lumbago symptoms.

 The following causes are also possible for lumbalgia complaints: